ycandau/regexplore/README.md

 yarn install
 ```

-The App also requires the [RegExpLore Server](https://github.com/milesAwayAlex/regexplore-server) to be installed separately.
+The app also requires the [RegExpLore Server](https://github.com/milesAwayAlex/regexplore-server) to be installed separately.

 For better user experience, we recommend the production build.
 First generate a new build: